-7 Kidpower Strategies for Keeping Your Child Safe – Video Series
+7 Kidpower Strategies for Keeping Our Children Safe – Video Series

 Dr. Johnson interviews Kidpower Founder and Executive Director Irene van der Zande to introduce the 7 steps parents can take to keep their children safe from harm and to prepare them to take charge of their own well being.
 Produced by Harold Johnson, Emeritus Professor of Education, in collaboration with Kidpower International; Hands and Voices, the largest advocacy organization for families with children who are hard of hearing or deaf; and Described and Captioned Media Program (DCMP).